 Who have been the main influencers on your decision to pursue a career in music?

-What have been the greatest challenges of your musical career so far?
+What have been the greatest challenges on your musical career of far?

 What for you are the particular pleasures and challenges of collaborating with other musicians?

 Playing in large international concert spaces is of course exciting; but such spaces can inevitably feel impersonal.
 As a baroque cellist I particularly enjoy music-making with small groups and in more intimate venues.
 Collaborating with other musicians can be such an intense experience.
 You rehearse and travel together, and trust is built up.
 The results will always have an element of risk, but it is especially rewarding when the group empathy is such that a player can do something unrehearsed, on the spur of the moment, and the whole ensemble and piece stay together!

 Locally I’ve given a number of recitals with keyboard player Richard Barnes; I also play with the Consort of Twelve (a period instrument orchestra).
 As well as being continuo cellist for the Consort, I’m an active member of the committee, the orchestral librarian, and also book the players who will direct each of the concerts.

 It’s a particular pleasure for me to ask old friends/colleagues such as Kati Debretzeni, Cat Mackintosh, Elizabeth Wallfisch and Julia Bishop to come down and direct.
 It’s also hugely satisfying to help organise and put on a concert.
 When we get to the concert night all the hard work is forgotten, we look out at familiar faces in the audience and it becomes a hugely enjoyable experience.

 Like many professional musicians, although I can enjoy the act of performance and sometimes feel that it has gone well, I’m also intensely self-critical: so I tend to remember the things that I’d like to have gone better.
 Anyway, it’s always better to look forward.

 Are there any composers with whom you feel a particular affinity?